mishoo/UglifyJS/README.md

-  --mangle-props                Mangle property names --mangle-regex                Only mangle property names matching the regex --name-cache                  File to hold mangled names mappings
+  --mangle-props                Mangle property names --mangle-regex                Only mangle property names matching the regex --name-cache                  File to hold mangled names mappings --pure-funcs                  List of functions that can be safely removed if
+                                their return value is not used           [array]
 ```

 Specify `--output` (`-o`) to declare the output file.
 Otherwise the output